microsoft/hlsl-specs/docs/DesignConsiderations.md

 ### Portability and safety by default

 HLSL language features should be portable and safe by default.
+HLSL strives to be portable across APIs, hardware vendors, and hardware versions.
 Non-portable features should be explicitly marked as such in the source representations (e.g. in an API-specific namespace, or otherwise explicitly denoted).